Hebrews 5

 Him;

-10 Called (and appointed) of God, a high
+10 Called (and appointed) by God, a high

-priest after the image of Melchisedec (who sits forever in the power of
+without beginning of days, now sits forever in the power of an endless life

 11 Concerning whom we have many things to say (to